MtnViewJohn/DrawBoy/README.md

 **\--tabby**=*tabby spec*

 > Sets the tabby for the current weaving.
-The **TABBY SPEC** is a string of the letters A and B. It indicates which shafts are in tabby A and which are in tabby B. For example, **\--tabby=AABBBBBB** indicates that shafts 1 and 2 are tabby A and shafts 3 through 8 are tabby B. The default is odd shafts on tabby A and even shafts on tabby B.
+The *tabby spec* is a string of the letters A and B. It indicates which shafts are in tabby A and which are in tabby B. For example, **\--tabby=AABBBBBB** indicates that shafts 1 and 2 are tabby A and shafts 3 through 8 are tabby B. The default is odd shafts on tabby A and even shafts on tabby B.

 **\--tabbycolor**=*tabby color*

 > Specifies what color to display for tabby picks.
-The **TABBY COLOR** is a six or three digit hexadecimal number that indicates an RGB color triple, RRGGBB for six digits and RGB for three digits.
+The *tabby color* is a three or six digit hexadecimal number that indicates an RGB color triple, RRGGBB for six digits and RGB for three digits.
 The default tabby color is 00FF00, or green.

 **\--tabbyPattern**=*tabby pattern*